zjunlp/KnowPrompt/README.md

 Code and datasets for the WWW2022 paper [KnowPrompt: Knowledge-aware Prompt-tuning  with  Synergistic Optimization for Relation Extraction](https://arxiv.org/pdf/2104.07650.pdf).

+- ❗NOTE: We provide a paper-list at [PromptKG](https://github.com/zjunlp/PromptKG).

 <div align=center><img src="model.png" width="80%" height="80%" /></div>

 # What's New